jhucsf/spring2020/assign/assign04.md

 ---
 layout: default
-title: "Assignment 4: Image processing plugins"
+title: "Assignment 4: Image processing with plugins"
 ---

-*Preliminary/incomplete assignment description: this will be updated*

 Due: Wednesday, April 8th by 11pm

-# Image processing plugins
+# Image processing with plugins

 In this assignment you will use *dynamic loading* to implement an image-processing application supporting *plugins* to allow the program to support arbitrary image transformation algorithms.